the best domestic coffee machines & makers

 The result should be a smooth strong black espresso with a perfect crema on top.

-10 jobs a coffee machine might do.
+consider first the 10 jobs a coffee machine might do for you

 - store the beans and / or ground coffee